CBJYB/FWIMSNet-Forest-Fire-Risk-Prediction-Framework/README.md

 ## Model Description:
 1. FWI-MSNet is a physics-guided deep learning framework for forest fire risk prediction.
 By coupling multiple fuel and climate factors, this model achieves high-precision, interpretable forest fire danger forecasting.
-2. Due to source data infringement issues, this project only provides demo data that has undergone data preprocessing and feature engineering to demonstrate the model.
+2. Due to potential infringement issues with the source data, this project only provides demo data for readers to quickly test the code and understand the model structure.
+It does not represent the data volume used in the paper's experiments but is intended to demonstrate the model's effectiveness.

 ## Model Usage Steps：
 1.Data Preprocessing: Standardization, Data Augmentation(preprocess_data.py)